Physical distancing, sometimes known as 'social distancing', is about keeping a safe distance from others.

 This is about physical distance.
 For your own mental health, you can, and should, keep in touch with friends and family via the phone, or online.

-Even if you’re wearing a face covering, we recommend still physically distancing.
+Even if you are wearing a face covering, we recommend still physically distancing.

 Physical distancing at Alert Level 1

 COVID-19 is contained at Alert Level 1, so you do not need to maintain physical distance from others.
-It’s still worthwhile keeping a safe distance from people you don’t know while out and about.
+It is still worthwhile keeping a safe distance from people you do not know while out and about.
 This will help reduce the spread of COVID-19 if it reappears in the community.

 Physical distancing at Alert Level 2